Skip to main content

 Implicit Design Decisions

+To keep WebAssembly modules as small as possible, numbers are encoded using a variable-length encoding algorithm called LEB128.
 You can tell we are not implementing the whole algorithm by looking at the part of the code that encodes numbers: [65,t].
+We’re assuming the number being encoded fits in 7 bits, the shortest possible LEB128 representation.

 Let’s try the limits of our implementation: